 Greg Medwig Jr. is an electrical engineering Ph.D. student at North Carolina State University studying radio frequency integrated circuit (RFIC) design, with a focus in heterogeneous integration.
-He acquired valuable insight & experience in numerous subfields of computer and electrical engineering, namely radio frequency, quantum computing, biosensors, optics, & many more.
+He has acquired valuable insight & experience in numerous subfields of computer and electrical engineering, namely radio frequency, quantum computing, biosensors, optics, & more.
 This comes as a result of his participation in many hands-on learning experiences in the commercial, military, and research sectors at various institutions, which includes Brookhaven National Laboratory, AmpliTech, North Carolina State University, & more.
 He has presented his work at various conferences and symposiums across the U.S., allowing him to enhance his presentation and networking skills.

 For more information and/or to request a copy of his resume, please contact: gmedwig@medwigmw.com